What is the Virginia Consumer Data Protection Act?

 The VCDPA applies to all entities “who conduct business in the commonwealth of Virginia or produce products and services that are targeted to residents of the commonwealth” and meets the following criteria in a given fiscal year:

 - Process or control personal data of at least 100,000 Virginia residents.

 - Derive more than 50% of gross revenue from the sale of personal data (whether this threshold applies strictly to Virginia residents is unclear at this time) and process or control the personal data of at least 25,000 Virginia residents.

-To put it into layman terms, the VCDPA will generally apply to business-to-business and for-profit companies that interact or process the personally sensitive information of Virginia residents on a large scale.
+To put it into layman’s terms, the VCDPA will generally apply to business-to-business and for-profit companies that interact with or process the personally sensitive information of Virginia residents on a large scale.
 For example, a small family business in a sparsely populated town in rural Virginia may never cross the threshold needed to fall under the VCDPA.
 Contrarily, a large retail store such as H&M or target would cross this threshold in a matter of weeks if not days.
 Furthermore, the VCPDA borrows further language from the CCPA in that it does not specify or define the parameters for “doing business” in the state of Virginia.
-Nevertheless, any business that is conducting economic activity that would trigger tax liability of personal jurisdiction in the state of Virginia would similarly be applicable under the standards set forth by the VCDPA.
+Nevertheless, any business that is conducting an economic activity that would trigger tax liability of personal jurisdiction in the state of Virginia would similarly be applicable under the standards set forth by the VCDPA.